The miracle month

 The virus, which most of us caught in early childhood, never troubles us much — unless our central nervous system immune barrier stops working.
 Then it can pass from the blood into the brain and trigger the condition of PML.

 PML attacks the myelin sheathing of our nerves.
 Myelin is the white tissue of the brain, an electrically insulating material that wraps our nerve fibers and actually speeds the transmission of electrical signals.

-In fact the auto-immune disorder MS acts the same way as PML, chewing up these insulated nerve pathways and leaving scars that block the nerve signals.
+In fact, the auto-immune disorder MS acts the same way as PML, chewing up these insulated nerve pathways and leaving scars that block the nerve signals.
 But PML is more aggressive and there’s no medicine or cure for it except the body’s natural immune defense system.
 For more about the body’s immune defense system and

 Tysabri molecules were removed from Glenn’s plasma in an emergency series of blood transfusions.

 But it didn’t slow the progression of symptoms.
 Over the next few weeks, we watched in helpless terror as he lost his vision, his abilities to speak clearly and remember what had been said to him just moments before.

 His brain stopped communicating with the left side of his body.
 He could no longer walk, sit or hold up his head (although he still had use of his right hand and right leg. )

 A watch and wait vigil began.
 Glenn’s own immune system (suppressed since 2006 by the Tysabri) would have to wake up and confront the virus.

 But that first month, his body did not want to engage the enemy.

 He was moved from the hospital into a skilled care nursing facility.